SKRUM works closely with partner organisations who provide expertise and support us in our mission to give hope to the youth of Eswatini.

 All placements have been hand picked and visited by Volunteer Vacations and their ethos is to match up volunteers who want to get involved in a real, grass roots project, make a difference and feel they have left a much welcomed footprint in the country visited.

-Volunteer Vacations have been sending volunteers to SKRUM in Swaziland for a number of years.
-They understand the work we do and what is required of our volunteers, ensuring that those who visit Swaziland have the best possible experience during their placement.
+Volunteer Vacations have been sending volunteers to SKRUM in Eswatini for a number of years.
+They understand the work we do and what is required of our volunteers, ensuring that those who visit Eswatini have the best possible experience during their placement.

 The Rosslyn Park National Schools Sevens has evolved into the world's largest rugby tournament with some 7,000 boys and girls aged 13 - 18 competing annually.
 From its humble beginning in 1939, it has been held every year since, becoming one of the oldest continuous tournaments.
 Originally it was a knock-out competition for public schools but as interest grew it was extended to include grammar, comprehensive and preparatory schools.